JonathanSpooner/doc_crawler/docs/database/repositories/async_mongo_repository.md

-### CircuitBreakerConfig(failure_threshold: int = 5, recovery_timeout: int = 60, success_threshold: int = 3)
-- `failure_threshold`: Number of failures before opening the circuit.
-- `recovery_timeout`: Seconds to wait before moving from OPEN to HALF_OPEN state.
-- `success_threshold`: Required successes in HALF_OPEN to close the circuit.

 ### CircuitBreaker(config: CircuitBreakerConfig)
-- `config`: Configuration object for the circuit breaker.
+- `config`: Configuration settings for the circuit breaker (thresholds, timeouts).

 #### can_execute(self) -> bool
-- No parameters.
-Returns whether operations are allowed based on current state.
+- Returns whether an operation can be executed based on current circuit breaker state.

 #### record_success(self)
-- No parameters.
-Records a successful operation and updates state accordingly.
+- Records a successful operation attempt, updating the state as needed.

 #### record_failure(self)
-- No parameters.
-Records a failed operation and updates state accordingly.
+- Records a failed operation attempt, updating the state as needed.

 ### AsyncMongoDBRepository(
     connection_string: str,